Manish-Tupuda/Azure-/README.md

-# Code for zip deployment of azure function into azure portal
+C# Code for zip deployment of azure function into azure portal